 While biological means of control are being examined, none are viable on a large scale.

-Cut stem treatment: In early fall, stems should be cut about 2 in. above the ground and followed immediately by application of glyphosate or triclopyr to the cut stem.
+Chemical Control: Cut stem treatment: In early fall, stems should be cut about 2 in above the ground and followed immediately by application of glyphosate or triclopyr to the cut stem.
 This treatment is best when Japanese knotweed is growing mixed with or near other species.

 Foliar treatment: A foliar application of glyphosate can be used to control large populations, but multiple treatments may be required.
 It is most effective to spray in late summer or early fall after cutting the stems in late spring or early summer.

-Note: Care must be taken when using chemical treatment near water courses.
+Note: Care must be taken when using chemical treatment near water.